oracle/guardian-ai/docs/source/user_guide/fairness/fairness_llms.rst

 **Interpreting Results**

-- **Disparity Score:** A numerical measure that quantifies much worse the most disadvantaged group is treated compared to the most advantegious one.
+- **Disparity Score:** A numerical measure that quantifies how much worse the most disadvantaged group is treated compared to the most advantageous one.
 - **Group Scores:** Individual scores for each group.

 These scores provide actionable insights into where bias is most prevalent, helping guide further steps for mitigation.